 Interestingly, the leading banks also seem to recognize that this is an issue that requires industry-wide (indeed, financial system-wide) collaboration and response.
 And they are working with a range of organizations to progress key aspects.
 A third of the largest banks globally have signed up to the Principles for Responsible Banking.
 Many are participating in regulatory discussions around taxonomy and green finance.

 Supervisors and regulators, in turn, are also working collaboratively in groups.
 The Network for Greening the Financial System (NGFS), a group of central banks and supervisors, was created to share best practices around key systemic challenges (such as integrating climate-related risks into financial stability monitoring and micro-supervision).

 While some big questions and uncertainties exist, it is clear that bank executives can no longer afford to take a ‘wait and see’ approach.
 Public and regulatory expectations are rapidly changing and the most competitive banks are already moving to take advantage of that situation.

 So what should banks be doing to embed ESG into their strategy?
-KPMG member firms work with banks and other organisations across the financial services ecosystem suggest there are four key actions that bank executives should be addressing today.
+KPMG member firms' work with banks and other organizations across the financial services ecosystem suggest there are four key actions that bank executives should be addressing today.